skip to main content

 "A combination of medication (if deemed appropriate by your prescriber), healthy diet and increased physical activity are all pieces of the puzzle."

-Updated August 2025.
+Updated May 2026.
 Original article written March 11, 2024.
 Clinical contributions from Melisa Horton, PharmD and Strategic Pharmacy Consultant, and the Rx Solutions team.
-Cost and coverage insights from Rich Fahn, SVP, Benefits; and Cam Kennedy, Managing Director, Benefits.
+Cost and coverage insights from Rich Fahn, SVP, Benefits, and Cam Kennedy, Managing Director, Benefits.

-GLP-1 (glucagon-like peptide) medications like Ozempic and Wegovy have continued growing in popularity over the last several years.
-This class of brand-name medications is FDA-approved for both the treatment of type 2 diabetes and for long-term weight management.
-This article provides context and information for employers as they evaluate their own plans, as well as an informational section that can be shared with employees.
+GLP-1 (glucagon-like peptide) medications like Ozempic and Wegovy have grown in popularity over the last several years.
+This class of brand-name medications is U.S. Food and Drug Administration (FDA)-approved for the treatment of type 2 diabetes and for long-term weight management.
+This article provides context and information for employers as they evaluate their own plans, along with an informational section that can be shared with employees.

 A Rapidly Changing Landscape

-While many health plans cover GLP-1 drugs for type 2 diabetes, coverage for GLP-1 drugs for weight management varies significantly.
-In a recent study by KFF that surveyed large companies, less than a fifth of those surveyed offered coverage for GLP-1 drugs for weight loss.
-Among those that do, a third said that offering coverage contributes significantly to their healthcare spend.
+While many health plans cover GLP-1 drugs for type 2 diabetes, coverage for weight management varies significantly.
+In a study by KFF of large companies, less than one in five offered coverage for GLP-1 medications for weight loss.
+Among those who do, one-third reported that offering coverage contributes significantly to their healthcare spend.

 Expanded Indications and Emerging Uses For GLP-1 Receptor Agonists

 As of April 2025, GLP-1 receptor agonists continue to evolve beyond their original use in type 2 diabetes and obesity management.
 Most notably, the FDA recently approved semaglutide (Ozempic) for reducing the risk of kidney disease progression, kidney failure and cardiovascular death in adults with type 2 diabetes and chronic kidney disease — making it the first GLP-1 to receive this indication.
-The approval was based on results from the FLOW trial, which showed significant renal and cardiovascular benefits (Novo Nordisk, 2025).
-Eli Lilly’s investigational oral GLP-1, orforglipron, is also generating significant attention.
-In Phase 3 trials, it demonstrated substantial weight loss and improved glycemic control in patients with type 2 diabetes.
-Unlike earlier oral agents, orforglipron does not require fasting and is expected to be submitted for FDA approval for weight management by the end of 2025 (Business Insider, 2025; Axios, 2025).
+The approval was based on results from the FLOW trial, which showed significant risk reduction in major kidney and cardiovascular outcomes.

 GLP-1s are also in development for several novel therapeutic areas.
-Clinical trials are evaluating their efficacy in treating non-alcoholic steatohepatitis (NASH), polycystic ovary syndrome (PCOS) and neurodegenerative conditions such as Alzheimer’s disease.
-Preliminary research even suggests a potential role in reducing addictive behaviors related to alcohol and substance use (NFP, 2024; BioSpace, 2025).
+Clinical trials are evaluating their efficacy in treating nonalcoholic steatohepatitis (NASH), polycystic ovary syndrome (PCOS) and neurodegenerative conditions such as Alzheimer’s disease.
+Preliminary research even suggests a potential role in reducing addictive behaviors related to alcohol and substance use.
 In addition to expanded indications, pharmaceutical companies are developing next-generation therapies that combine GLP-1 activity with other mechanisms.
 For example, CagriSema – a combination of semaglutide and cagrilintide – has shown enhanced weight loss efficacy in clinical trials.
 These advances indicate a broadening scope for GLP-1 therapies across metabolic, renal, neurological and behavioral health domains.

 GLP-1 Information for Employees